-You must sign up for a Rivier University Computer Account.
+You will receive an email from admissions or the registrar with directions to set-up your account.
 This account will provide you with access to a wide variety of services necessary to pursue your academic career.
-To establish a computer account, please go to www.rivier.edu/it and select "Online Computer Account Request."
+To establish a computer account, please go to https://it.rivier.edu/rivnet-account-request/.